-Our institutions should never be anything other than “mission-centered.”
-Our focus, energy, decision-making process, and donor-relations should sit on a foundation of mission.
+Our institutions should never be anything other than "mission-centered."
+Our focus, energy, decision-making process, and donor relations should sit on the foundation of the mission.
 Why are we here?
 Why do we do what we do?
 Our mission-based center should evidence our values and our purpose.
 If we truly live out our mission, we will put appropriate focus, recognition, and stewardship on our donors.

-McNeal believes that a mission-focused fundraising organization will inherently be donor-focused; one flows naturally from the other.
-This is not to dismantle donor-centered fundraising—surely the source of funds deserves heavy consideration—but it does compel us to evaluate whether our fundraiser completed its mission.
+McNeal believes a mission-focused fundraising organization will inherently be donor-focused; one flows naturally from the other.
+This is not to dismantle donor-centered fundraising—the source of funds deserves heavy consideration—but it compels us to evaluate whether our fundraiser completed its mission.

 Evaluating your school fundraising program in terms of your mission offers you a chance to connect all the dots.
 Your school could have raised more than it imagined, but did those funds make it to where they needed to go?
 Did it create the educational opportunities you shared with donors?

-In an earlier post, we offered this sample mission statement: “The neighborhood high school can’t subsidize the extracurricular sports or arts program as it has in the past.
-Without this fundraiser, students might not have those programs, which hinders their current academic success and future opportunities.”
+In an earlier post, we offered this sample mission statement: "The neighborhood high school can't subsidize the extracurricular sports or arts program as it has in the past.
+Without this fundraiser, students might not have those programs, hindering their academic success and future opportunities."

-Using this example, a fundraiser should assess whether it was able to reinstate any of these opportunities, and if the strategy for communicating this mission was compelling.
-Here’s where you begin to ask qualitative questions like:
+Using this example, a fundraiser should assess whether it could reinstate any of these opportunities and if the strategy for communicating this mission was compelling.
+Here's where you begin to ask qualitative questions like:

 - What was the tone of the campaign?